 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-If a person opts for Medicare Advantage, also called Part C, a private insurance company will fulfill Part B benefits.
-A Medicare Advantage plan must cover everything that Original Medicare covers, and it usually offers additional services.
+- Part C: If a person opts for Part C, also called Medicare Advantage, a private insurance company will fulfill Part B benefits.
+A Medicare Advantage plan must cover everything that original Medicare covers, and it usually offers additional services.

-Medicare Part D covers prescription drugs.
-The federal government requires that all people aged 65 and over have prescription drug coverage equal to the basic policy that insurance companies offer.
-Private insurance companies offer Part D plans.
+- Part D: This part covers prescription drugs.
+The federal government requires that all people aged 65 years and over have prescription drug coverage equal to the basic policy that insurance companies offer.
+Private companies administer Part D plans.

 - antigens that a doctor typically prepares